AI Vendor Risk Assessment: Vendor Claim Is Not Evidence

 We do not train on your data.

-The vendor repeats that it does not train on customer data, but does not define training, retention, evaluation, support access, logging, or subprocessors.
+The vendor repeats that it does not train on customer data, but does not define training, retention, logging, evaluation, human review, support access, subprocessors, or exceptions.

 Review note: